kim-andre/nettside-oppg/README.md

 ## Forfatter

-Dette prosjektet er laget av Kim-Andre.
-Kontakt meg på kimwes28@innlandetfylke.no for spørsmål eller tilbakemeldinger.
+Kim-Andre.
+Kontakt: kimwes28@innlandetfylke.no
 ---

-Takk for at du så på prosjektet mitt!
+Takk for interessen!